Jobs and Internships

 Come intern with CCAI, a leading non-profit organization that makes a national impact on adoption, foster care, and child welfare policy and advocacy on Capitol Hill and across the country.
 CCAI interns have the opportunity to work on projects that positively affect children in need of families all over the world.
 Whether through researching legislation and policy, engaging Members of Congress and their staff, organizing fundraising efforts, planning advocacy events, or leading social media campaigns, our interns leave CCAI knowing they were able to make a difference in furthering CCAI’s mission of children belonging in families.

-Spring 2019 Internship Programs begin with Orientation on January 14, 2019; however, alternative arrangements can be made – please bring to the attention of Carly Wortham upon application submission.
+Summer 2019 Internship Programs begin with Orientation on May 13, 2019 or May 20, 2019; however, alternative arrangements can be made – please bring to the attention of Carly Wortham upon application submission.
 Further, CCAI can assist in arranging academic credit for your internship.
 CCAI also hosts fellows and graduate students and coordinates with schools for externship credits.
-For all internships, at least a 15-hour commitment per week is required.
+For all summer internships, a full-time commitment is required.

 We currently offer internships during the following three semesters: